buddhasystem/pc2s/server/documentation/examples.md

 ```

 Additional tags can be assigned as necessary to any Global Tag in
-a similar manner.
-The tags can also be detached from a Global Tag by
-removing the corresponding Global Tag Map objects.
+a similar manner. *The tags can also be detached from a Global Tag by removing corresponding Global Tag Map objects*.

 Global tags can be created at any point in time, even before
 their content (i.e. tags they refer to) are decided upon.